EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 ## Surveying a class to write unit tests for it

 I'd like to start by looking into the simplest kind of tests that we need to write for this app.
 Those would be unit tests for our entity classes.
 These tests are simple because the classes that they exercise are simple as well.
 If you look at our `Weather` and `WeatherQuery` classes inside `src/Entity` you'll see that they contain little more than some fields with their corresponding accessors and some convenience factory methods.
-They also don't have any dependencies, which is convenient because thats one less thing for our [test fixtures](https://en.wikipedia.org/wiki/Test_fixture) to worry about.
+They also don't have any dependencies, which is convenient because that's one less thing for our [test fixtures](https://en.wikipedia.org/wiki/Test_fixture) to worry about.

 So, the first step that I always take is inspect the class that I'm about to test, to try and determine what's interesting from a testing perspective.
-I try to think about what's the main responsibility of the class, what sort of logic is actually adding value, what things could be broken inadvertently by other developers, what potential changes in the code would I like the test suite to alert developers of (by failing tests!), what features would benefit from havng their API captured/documented in the form of an automated test.
+I try to think about what's the main responsibility of the class, what sort of logic is actually adding value, what things could be broken inadvertently by other developers, what potential changes in the code would I like the test suite to alert developers of (by failing tests!), what features would benefit from having their API captured/documented in the form of an automated test.
 I ask myself these questions because often times it is not feasible to achieve 100% code coverage with unit tests (or with any kind of tests, for that matter).
 So, in those cases when we need to be strategic as to what tests we write, I try to write those that will add the most value.
 When faced with the reality of limited resources, I try to approach these things from a "bang for the buck" angle.

 With that in mind, if we look at our `WeatherQuery` class, here are the things that come to my attention: